slackapi/slack-github-action/.github/resources/README.md

 Where these are stored will depend on the configurations to run and will follow in the next sections.

-Also be sure to add the new bot to a channel for posting messages or errors happen.
+Also be sure to add the new bot to a channel, and while keeping track of that **channel ID** for posting messages or errors happen.

 ## Running the workflows